-The Steps Toward Exhibiting Mastery Program is a peer mentoring program designed to promote student success at Western Michigan University through increased acceptance rates into undergraduate students' intended majors and increased college graduation rates of students.
-The program is geared toward achieving specific academic and developmental goals that are focused on students' overall development.
-Our peer mentors provide undergraduate students in our target population academic support through one-on-one and small-group mentoring sessions, during which they may tutor, facilitate discussions, help students locate resources, and promote academic and life skills development.
+The Mentoring for Success Program is a peer mentoring program designed to promote program participants' success at Western Michigan University through increased acceptance rates into participants' intended majors and increased college graduation rates.
+The program is geared toward achieving specific academic and developmental goals that are focused on participants' overall development.
+The program is optimized for and most beneficial to first-year and second-year students.

 2000+ participants served to date (since the program started in March 2007).

 93.84% participants completed the 2021-22 academic year in good standing.

 87.50% participants graduated from WMU in 2021-22, within six years of enrollment.

 30 countries, including the U.S., are represented by our former and current student staff.